 When should I apply for accommodation?

-Once you have an offer of a place you will be able to apply for accommodation.
+Applications for 2017/18 accommodation will be opening very soon, keep an eye on your e-mails as you will be notified when you can start the process.
 Your room will be confirmed once you have made York St John your first choice.

 What happens if York St John is my insurance choice or I come through clearing?